CDLUC3/mrt-cron/viz/README.md

-# Create Json Files from Merritt Billing Database
+# Merritt Collection Health Reports - Billing Dataset

 This process will create one JSON record for every Merritt billing record.